imci-idaho/2022-03-01-WhatTheyForgot/content/details.md

 ```
 devtools::install_github("jimhester/lookup")
 ```

-*Note: please do NOT install the package 'lookup' found on CRAN.
-This is a different package entirely than what we need for this workshop.*
+<b style='color:red;'>Note: please do NOT install the package 'lookup' found on CRAN.
+This is a different package entirely than what we will use in this workshop.</b>

 We will hold a **Session Zero** February 28 at 3-4 pm to help orient everyone to course expectations, check your set-up, assess needs and vote on some optional topics to address.
 Please attend if you can.